 This course provides an introduction to principles of law which influence and reflect the ethical, social and political environments in which modern business operates with emphasis given to the federal and state judicial system, constitutional law, administrative law, torts, crimes, contracts, product liability, business organizations, agency, employment law, antitrust law, securities regulation, environmental law, and international law.
+This course is designed to conform to the scope of course content of comparable courses at California State University at Fullerton (Management 246) and San Diego State University.
 Three hours lecture a week.
 Letter grade only.
 Transfer Credit: CSU; UC credit limitations.
 See counselor.
 (CAN BUS 12)